12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 He struggled to his feet and glanced around the luxurious hotel room, though his thoughts were in too much turmoil to admire its beauty.

-He needed something like a mirror—a way to confirm this new reality, even though he knew that he had crossed over, he still couldn't believe it.
+He needed something, something like a mirror—a way to confirm this new reality, even though he knew that he had crossed over, he still couldn't believe it.

 Scanning the room frantically, his gaze landed on a full-length mirror near the bed.